Skip to main content

 Delete property

-Before deleting a property, you always have to check the property’s dependencies and all templates.
+Before deleting a property, you must check the property’s dependencies and all templates.
 I.E.: If the property is used in an action, this action could return an error after the deletion.
-Use the dependencies to navigate through the actions, pages, etc., so the property can be deleted without complications.
-Furthermore, search into the HTML of all templates to be sure that the property isn’t present in a template anymore.

 Relations